Back To Top

 How to choose the best hair straighteners for thick hair for you

-Though we've covered a lot of these factors for you, some research is required before choosing the best hair straighteners for thick hair that will also suit your unique needs.
-Here are a few things to look into before finalising your purchase.
+Though we've assessed a lot of these factors for you, some research is required to pinpoint the best hair straighteners for thick hair that suit your specific needs.
+Here are a few things to consider before finalising your purchase.

-- Price: Consider how often you use your straighteners – and what you need from them – before investing in an expensive pair.
-Most good straighteners for thick hair are admittedly a little more expensive than their narrow-plated counterparts, but we recommend the Revlon Double Straight Copper Ceramic Dual Plate or mdlondon straighteners for those with smaller budgets.
+• Price: Consider how often you'll use your straighteners before investing in a more expensive pair.
+Most good straighteners for thick hair are often pricier than their narrow-plated counterparts, but we recommend the Revlon or mdlondon models featured here for smaller budgets.

-- Temperature and heat-up time: Thick hair needs a pair of straighteners that heat to a good temperature – and fast.
-Depending on what you usually find works best for your hair, you might also be best going for a model that allows you to adjust the temperature.
+• Temperature: Thick hair needs a pair of straighteners that heat to an effective temperature – and fast.
+Depending on what you find works best for your hair while styling, you might prefer adjustable heat settings.

 Our expert panel